- Prayer and Worship

 - About USCCB

-NOTICE: The application window and deadline for
+NOTICE: The application window for

 The CCC's funds are raised through a national diocesan collection taken up in most U.S. parishes in May.
 One-half of each diocese's CCC collection proceeds are retained by the diocese to support communications projects and goals of the local Church.
 The remaining half of each diocese's CCC collection supports domestic Catholic communications projects that are national in scope.